 - \$ extracts a single variable from the Matched x.
 The variables that can be extracted can be listed using colnames(x).
 These variables can belong to query, target or be related to the matches (e.g. the score of each match).
 If the query (target) object is two dimensional, its columns can be extracted (prefix "target" is used for columns in the target object) otherwise if query (target) has only a single dimension (e.g. is a list or a character) the whole object can be extracted with x\$query (x\$target).
-More precisely, when query (target) is a SummarizedExperiment the columns from rowData(query) (rowData(target)) are extracted; when query (target) is a QFeatures() the columns from rowData of the assay specified in the queryAssay (targetAssay) slot are extracted.
+More precisely, when query (target) is a SummarizedExperiment the columns from rowData(query) (rowData(target)) are extracted; when query (target) is a QFeatures::QFeatures() the columns from rowData of the assay specified in the queryAssay (targetAssay) slot are extracted.
 The matching scores are available as variable "score".
-Similar to a left join between the query and target elements, this function returns a value for each query element.
+Similar to a left join between the query and target elements, this function returns a value for each query element, with eventual duplicated values for query elements matching more than one target element.
 If variables from the target data. frame are extracted, an NA is reported for the entries corresponding to query elements that don't match any target element.
 See examples below for more details. - length returns the number of query elements. - matchedData allows to extract multiple variables contained in the Matched object as a DataFrame.
 Parameter columns allows to define which columns (or variables) should be returned (defaults to columns = colnames(object)).
 Each single column in the returned DataFrame is constructed in the same way as in \$.
-That is, like \$, this function performs a left join of variables from the query and target objects returning all values for all query elements (eventually returning duplicated elements for query elements matching multiple target elements) and the values for the target elements matched to the respective query elements (or NA if the target element is not matched to any query element). - matches returns a data.frame with the actual matching information with columns "query_idx" (index of the element in query), "target_idx" (index of the element in target) "score" (the score of the match) and eventual additional columns. - target returns the target object. - query returns the query object. - whichTarget returns an integer with the indices of the elements in target that match at least one element in query. - whichQuery returns an integer with the indices of the elements in query that match at least one element in target.
+That is, like \$, this function performs a left join of variables from the query and target objects returning all values for all query elements (eventually returning duplicated elements for query elements matching multiple target elements) and the values for the target elements matched to the respective query elements (or NA if the target element is not matched to any query element). - matches returns a data. frame with the actual matching information with columns "query_idx" (index of the element in query), "target_idx" (index of the element in target) "score" (the score of the match) and eventual additional columns. - target returns the target object. - targetIndex returns the indices of the matched targets in the order they are assigned to the query elements.
+The length of the returned integer vector is equal to the total number of matches in the object. targetIndex and queryIndex are aligned, i.e. each element in them represent a matched query-target pair. - query returns the query object. - queryIndex returns the indices of the query elements with matches to target elements.
+The length of the returned integer vector is equal to the total number of matches in the object. targetIndex and queryIndex are aligned, i.e. each element in them represent a matched query-target pair.